sidharthakumarmalla-lab/Retail_Sales_Insights_Data_Intelligence_Platform/README.md

 ## 🏗️ Architecture
 This project implements a modern data pipeline using Medallion Architecture principles:

-- *Data Ingestion:* CRM and ERP data loaded into Microsoft Fabric Lakehouse
+- *Data Ingestion:* CRM and ERP data loaded into Microsoft Fabric Lakehouse using Pipelines
 - *Data Processing:* SQL-based transformations using stored procedures
 - *Data Modeling:* Star schema with fact and dimension tables
 - *Data Serving:* Optimized Gold layer views for analytics